 When is UND’s next full accreditation visit?

-UND was last accredited by the LCME in 2014 and is expecting a site visit from the LCME on April 2022.
+UND was last accredited by the LCME in 2014 and is expecting a virtual visit from the LCME April 24-27, 2022.

 What are the components of accreditation?